jiv222/dotfiles/README.md

     ```

     will symlink everything inside of my suckless directory to a matching tree of files inside your home directory, meaning you will now have a `.suckless` directory
-    inside of your home directory containing my build of dwm, st, dmenu, dwmblocks status bar and a tool I sometimes use to identify names of window classes.
+    inside of your home directory containing my build of dwm, st, dmenu, dwmblocks status bar and a script I sometimes use to identify names of window classes.

+*The `root` directory is the only one you should probably avoid running stow on, as this is just where I keep system files that I later place somewhere in the root filesystem.*

 *Make sure to install the needed dependencies if you want to build any of these for yourself*

-*Also, the dwmblocks statusbar is from [Luke Smith's github](https://github.com/LukeSmithxyz/dwmblocks), just customized for my preferences and my system*
+*Also, the dwmblocks statusbar is from [Luke Smith's github](https://github.com/LukeSmithxyz/dwmblocks), just customized for my preferences and my system.*

 *There's a good chance,unless you are running a very similar device as me, you'll have to edit some of the scripts and commands both inside dwm and dwmblocks.
 Look at Luke's repo to understand how dwmblocks works.
 I have my scripts under `~/.local/bin/dwmblocks/.`*
+*For example, I use [light](https://github.com/haikarainen/light) to control my laptop's backlight, and have dwm keybindings specifically to do so.*

+At the very least, these should serve as a starting ground and/or inspiration, especially if you've never used dwm before.

 ## Bedrock Linux